bluehabit/BlogPosts/CSS/CSS Only Animations.md

 The `ul` then has descendants of its own in the form of `li` and `a` tags.
 However, the `li` items are its direct children.
 Notice how the `li`s are all on the same level.
 Because they are on the same level, and share a parent element, these are all siblings.

-### CSS Combinators
+### Type Selectors
 Combinators are symbols that explain the relationship between selectors.
 There are 4 combinators that we will review.

 ### Adjacent Sibling Selector +
 For siblings, look for multiple elements on the *same level* sharing the *same parent*.
+This selector will select an adjacent sibling.

 ### General Sibling Selector ~
 For siblings, look for multiple elements on the *same level* sharing the *same parent*.
+This selector will select all siblings.

 ### Child Selector >
-Look one level directly below the current parent element.
+Look one level directly below the current parent element, that is the child.

 ### Descendant Selector
-Follow the branches of a parent element to identify all of its descendants.
+Follow the branches of a parent element downward to identify all of its descendants.

-### Combinator Examples
+### Combinators

 Lets put this into practice and work through a few examples selecting elements using combinators.
 Before we begin, this will be the starting structure of our HTML before any CSS styling is applied. http://codepen.io/bluehabit/pen/RpmWVe